Steinhoff scandal knocks $12 billion off value in blow to tycoon Wiese

 ($1 = 13.5574 rand)

-Reporting by Tiisetso Motsoeneng and Victoria Bryan; Additional reporting by TJ Strydom; Editing by Susan Fenton/Keith Weir/Alexander Smith
+Reporting by Tiisetso Motsoeneng and Victoria Bryan; Additional reporting by TJ Strydom and Olivia Kumwenda-Mtambo in Johannesburg; Editing by Susan Fenton/Keith Weir/Alexander Smith